Increase Non-dues Revenue with Interactive and Competency Based elearning

 Interactive Online Video Learning

-Despite being the fastest-growing form of continuing education today, interactive online learning is still relatively new, which means that it’s still in the process of discovery.
-With online videos taking up about 1/3 of all internet activity, it is important to strive for the most effective methods of combining them with online education.
-Optimal online video learning results are achieved when lessons are engaging, responsive, and–most importantly!– interactive.
+Despite being one of the fastest-growing forms of continuing education today, interactive online learning is still relatively new, which means that it’s still in the process of discovery.
+With online videos taking up about 1/3 of all internet activity, it’s important to strive for the most effective ways to combine them with online education.
+Optimal online video learning results are achieved when lessons are engaging, responsive, and (most importantly!) interactive.

 Interactive online training often begins with a demonstration, which transitions into application: the learner is tasked with implementing what they have absorbed into practical scenarios in order to demonstrate that they possess an adequate understanding of the lesson.
-Not only this–all of the above occurs within the video itself!
+Even better?
+All of the above occurs within the video itself!

 Curious to see what an interactive video looks like?
 Click here.